DonCharisma/odrobian/README.md

 deb [trusted=yes] http://raw.githubusercontent.com/doncharisma/odrobian/master/ jessie main s805

+( OR, just add them to your /etc/apt/sources.list file )

 # Thanks

 Thanks to github for (hopefully) allowing this repsository to be hosted here.
 Appologies for the large files, but - 1. they are static so should only have to stored once, and 2. they are unlikely to be downloaded all that often, so shouldn't be a bandwidth consideration.